How to Stop Someone from Accessing My Android Phone Remotely

 How to Stop Someone from Accessing Your Android Phone Remotely

-This guide will walk you through how to stop someone from accessing your phone remotely and how to secure it against potential intrusions.
+This guide will help you learn how to prevent someone from accessing your phone remotely and how to fortify it against any potential breaches.

 1. Lock Your Device with a Strong Password/PIN/Pattern